github/codeql/change-notes/2020-05-18-redundant-recover.md

 lgtm,codescanning
-* A new query go/redundant-recover has been added to detect redundant calls to recover.
+* A new query "Redundant call to recover" (`go/redundant-recover`) has been added.
+The query detects calls to `recover` that have no effect.